carterawebb/Ker-NelBot/README.md

 3) Download the required [packages](https://github.com/carterawebb/Ker-NelBot#Packages).
 4) Create a new Discord application and bot account [here](https://discord.com/developers/applications).
 5) Copy the bot token.
-6) Create a config.json file at `\bin\Debug` that has your Discord Bot token and your desired prefix.
+6) Create a file named exactly "config.json" file at `\bin\Debug` that has your Discord Bot token and your desired prefix.
 7) Build the solution, or run it on a server.

 ## Packages